ariaieboy/filament-currency/README.md

 We also have a `currencyMask()` method for `TextInput` that lets you mask your numbers in front-end and return the plain number to back-end.

+### Text Input Column (Table Builder)

+We also have a `currencyMask()` method for `TextInputColumn` that lets you mask your numbers in front-end and return the plain number to back-end.

 By using this package you can configure the formatter using [laravel-money config](https://github.com/akaunting/laravel-money/blob/master/config/money.php).

 For example, you can customize the `symbol`, `symbol_first`, `decimal_mark`, and `thousands_separator` for each currency.
 Or if you want you can add your custom currency to the config and use it in the `currency()` method instead of standard money.